 The sound was difficult to amend (although I did change a lot of the audio, where I could) and this was due, in the most part to the air-conditioning which was switched on some of the time.
 Who would I have been to intervene at the panel talk and deprive such honest, sweet women of such refreshment of air?
 There are enough stifling elements in the world.

-The interview in the last element of this film includes much of these women conversing in Japanese.
+The interview in the last element of this film (and also in the second video of the two below) includes much of these women conversing in Japanese.
 This is deliberate, as not only do I feel that English should not ‘always’ be the only language heard but also I thought and felt it only fair to let Japanese people hear them discussing in detail before they answer in English.

 After all, the Asian ‘comfort women’ issue stems from Japan, and not simply from Japanese men but – and more importantly – Japanese women, victims and those with a heart and passion for human rights.

 OTHER RELATED LINKS: